mtumilowicz/java11-netty-non-blocking-server-workshop/README.md

     * bootstrapping a client is similar to bootstrapping a server, with the difference that instead of binding to a listening port the client uses host and port parameters to connect to a remote address, here that of the Echo server
+* EventLoop defines Netty’s core abstraction for handling events that occur during the lifetime of a connection
+  An EventLoopGroup contains one or more EventLoops.
+  * An EventLoop is bound to a single Thread for its lifetime.
+  * All I/O events processed by an EventLoop are handled on its dedicated Thread.
+  * A Channel is registered for its lifetime with a single EventLoop.
+  * A single EventLoop may be assigned to one or more Channels.
+* Note that this design, in which the I/O for a given Channel is executed by the same Thread, virtually eliminates the need for synchronization
+* Netty provides ChannelFuture, whose addListener() method registers a ChannelFutureListener to be notified when an operation has completed (whether or not successfully)
+  * Think of a ChannelFuture as a placeholder for the result of an operation that’s to be executed in the future
+  * When exactly it will
+    be executed may depend on several factors and thus be impossible to predict with precision, but it is certain that it will be executed
+  * Furthermore, all operations
+    belonging to the same Channel are guaranteed to be executed in the order in which they were invoked
+* ChannelHandler
+    * From the application developer’s standpoint, the primary component of Netty is the ChannelHandler, which serves as the container for all application logic that applies to handling inbound and outbound data
+    * ChannelHandler
+      methods are triggered by network events (where the term “event” is used very broadly)
+    * ChannelHandler can be dedicated to almost any kind of action, such as converting data from one format to another or handling exceptions thrown during processing
+    * ChannelInboundHandler is a subinterface you’ll implement frequently
+        * This type receives inbound events and data to be handled by your application’s business logic
+        * you can also flush data from a ChannelInboundHandler when you’re sending a response to a connected client
+        * The business logic of your application will often reside in one or more ChannelInboundHandlers
+* ChannelPipeline
+    * ChannelPipeline provides a container for a chain of ChannelHandlers and defines an API for propagating the flow of inbound and outbound events along the chain
+    * When a Channel is created, it is automatically assigned its own ChannelPipeline
+    * ChannelHandlers are installed in the ChannelPipeline as follows:
+        * A ChannelInitializer implementation is registered with a ServerBootstrap
+        * When ChannelInitializer.initChannel() is called, the ChannelInitializer installs a custom set of ChannelHandlers in the pipeline
+        * The ChannelInitializer removes itself from the ChannelPipeline
+    * ChannelHandler has been designed specifically to support a broad range of uses, and you can think of it as a generic container for any code that processes events (including data) coming and going through the ChannelPipeline
+    * movement of an event through the pipeline is the work of the ChannelHandlers that have been installed during the initialization, or bootstrapping phase of the application
+    * These objects receive events, execute the processing logic for which they have been implemented, and pass the data to the next handler in the chain
+    * The order in
+      which they are executed is determined by the order in which they were added
+    * From the point of view of a client application, events are said to be outbound if the movement is from the client to the server and inbound in the opposite case
+    * both inbound and outbound handlers can be installed in the same pipeline
+    * If a message or any other inbound event is read, it will start from the head of the pipeline and be passed to the first ChannelInboundHandler
+      * This handler
+        may or may not actually modify the data, depending on its specific function, after which the data will be passed to the next ChannelInboundHandler in the chain
+      * Finally,
+        the data will reach the tail of the pipeline, at which point all processing is terminated
+    * The outbound movement of data (that is, data being written) is identical in concept.
+      In this case, data flows from the tail through the chain of ChannelOutbound- Handlers until it reaches the head
+      * Beyond this point, outbound data will reach the network transport, shown here as a Socket
+      * Typically, this will trigger a write operation
+    * An event can be forwarded to the next handler in the current chain by using the ChannelHandlerContext that’s supplied as an argument to each method
+      * Because
+        you’ll sometimes ignore uninteresting events, Netty provides the abstract base classes ChannelInboundHandlerAdapter and ChannelOutboundHandlerAdapter
+      * Each provides
+        method implementations that simply pass the event to the next handler by calling the corresponding method on the ChannelHandlerContext
+      * You can then extend
+        the class by overriding the methods that interest you
+    * Although both inbound and outbound handlers extend ChannelHandler, Netty distinguishes implementations of ChannelInboundHandler and ChannelOutboundHandler and ensures that data is passed only between handlers of the same directional type
+    * When a ChannelHandler is added to a ChannelPipeline, it’s assigned a Channel- HandlerContext, which represents the binding between a ChannelHandler and the ChannelPipeline
+      * Although this object can be used to obtain the underlying Channel, it’s mostly utilized to write outbound data
+    * There are two ways of sending messages in Netty:
+        * You can write directly to the Channel - causes the message to start from the tail of the ChannelPipeline
+        * write to a ChannelHandlerContext object associated with a ChannelHandler - causes the message to start from the next handler in the ChannelPipeline
+    * These are the adapters you’ll call most often when creating your custom handlers:
+        * ChannelHandlerAdapter
+        * ChannelInboundHandlerAdapter
+        * ChannelOutboundHandlerAdapter
+        * ChannelDuplexHandlerAdapter